syntasso/kratix-docs/docs/main/04-guides/08-compound-promises.md

 ---
-description: Guides on how to create Composite Promises
+description: Guides on how to create Compound Promises
-title: Composite Promise
+title: Compound Promise
 ---

 ```mdx-code-block